Memory (2006 film)

 Memory (also billed as mem-(o)-re and Memore) is a 2006 American medical-thriller film written and directed by Bennett Joshua Davlin, and starring Dennis Hopper, Ann-Margret, Billy Zane, Tricia Helfer and Terry Chen.
+Davlin wrote the novel first with the intention of directing and producing the film.
+He said: "These characters were so real to me that I just knew I had to bring them to the big screen".
+On the review aggregator website Rotten Tomatoes, 14% of 14 critics' reviews are positive.

 Plot

 While lecturing in Brazil, Taylor Briggs, an American authority on memory, consults on a patient found deep in the Amazon.
 While examining the patient, Taylor is accidentally exposed to a substance which unlocks memories that do not belong to him.